alexandrasouly/alexandrasouly.github.io/_posts/2020-03-14-SOLID_principles.md

 rectangle = Rectangle(5, 5)
 square = Square(5)
 assert get_squashed_height_area(rectangle) == 5  # expected 5
 assert get_squashed_height_area(square) == 1  # expected 5
 ```

-While this might not seem a big deal (surely you can just remember sqaure changes the width too?!), this becomes a bigger issue when the functions are more complicated or when you are using some else's code, and just assume the subclass behaves the same.
+While this might not seem a big deal (surely you can just remember sqaure changes the width too?!), this becomes a bigger issue when the functions are more complicated or when you are using some else’s code, and just assume the subclass behaves the same.

 A short, but intuitive example I really like from the [Circle-ellipse problem Wiki article](https://en.wikipedia.org/wiki/Circle%E2%80%93ellipse_problem#Description):